 Colcord Hotel - Sleek boutique hotel housed in the city’s first skyscraper (1910).
 Spacious rooms with downtown views are outfitted with modern furnishings and glass-tiled showers, while the lobby is a marbled feast for the eyes.

 The city known as the birth of the nation has also birthed a dynamic contemporary cultural arts scene.
-Visit iconic historical sites like the Liberty Bell and Independence Hall, and then roam top-notch art galleries and the
+Visit iconic historical sites like the Liberty Bell and Independence Hall, and then roam top-notch art galleries and the Philadelphia Dropdown content Museum of Art, sink your teeth into a Philly cheesesteak, and go bar-hopping in Fishtown.

 Morris House Hotel - Luxury boutique hotel in a 1787 Society Hill mansion with a lovely courtyard, cleverly refurbished to maintain its historical feel.
 Ample conti- nental breakfast included.